 IDE (Integrated Drive Electronics) hard drives are the most common hard drives and are the most likely to be installed on your system.
 IDE devices have most of the electronics or "smarts" built into the drive, rather than installed on a separate controller card or on the motherboard.
 IDE hard drives have two main connections - a ribbon cable called the data cable and a power connection to the power supply.
-The ribbon cable plugs into the back of the hard drive, then joins it to one of the mainboard's two IDE headers.
-Drives 1 & 2 use J9 (primary); drives 3 & 4 use J7 (secondary).
-Always attach the ribbon cable so the colored stripe is nearest Pin 1 on the mainboard header
+The ribbon cable attaches to the back of the drive and connects to the IDE controller port J7 or J8 on the mainboard.
+Whenever connecting or disconnecting the ribbon cable, be sure to attach the data cable so the red stripe points toward pin 1 on the connector.